• Skip to primary navigation

 Easy Instant Pot Peruvian Beans (2 Ways)

 Peruvian beans are soft, buttery, and have a more mild taste than pinto beans.
-Cook them easily in an Instant Pot and serve them whole or creamy.
+Cook them easily in an Instant Pot and serve them whole or refried.

 How to Cook Dried Beans in the Instant Pot